-- [15-06] God had commanded the Israelites not to make a peace treaty with any of the people groups in Canaan. - [15-12] Then God gave Israel peace along all its borders. - [16-03] Then God provided a deliverer who rescued them from their enemies and brought peace to the land. - [21-13] He (Messiah) would die to receive the punishment for other people's sin.
-His punishment would bring peace between God and people. - [48-14] David was the king of Israel, but Jesus is the king of the entire universe!
-He will come again and rule his kingdom with justice and peace, forever. - [50-17] Jesus will rule his kingdom with peace and justice, and he will be with his people forever.
+15:06 God had commanded the Israelites not to make a peace treaty with any of the people groups in Canaan.

+15:12 Then God gave Israel peace along all its borders.
+16:03 Then God provided a deliverer who rescued them from their enemies and brought peace to the land.
+21:13 He (Messiah) would die to receive the punishment for other people's sin.
+His punishment would bring peace between God and people.
+48:14 David was the king of Israel, but Jesus is the king of the entire universe!
+He translationWords peace, peaceful will come again and rule his kingdom with justice and peace, forever.
+50:17 Jesus will rule his kingdom with peace and justice, and he will be with his people forever.